heaucques/dumb-thing-poorly-created/README.md

 ```

 ## bugs
-bugs annoyent please fix if can do
+bugs annoyent please informent if can do or if do can then fix epicques